The sectioned MGB at the Heritage Motor Centre Museum, Gaydon

 Buying a V8

 Factory V8s are described as having a high-flow oil system and not a high pressure one, the hot running pressure should be 40psi (ideally reaching that at about 2000 rpm) and hot idle can be as low as 10 or 15, or as an acquaintance with much experience of Police V8s, has said "What hot oil pressure?".
 They do have a gauge - the twin mechanical oil and temp gauge similar (but different scales) to the 4-cylinder car.
 They have hydraulic tappets which can give rise to clatter on cold starts and hot idle when they and the cam needs replacement so when up to temp make sure you leave it idling long enough for the electric fans to cut in and out a couple of times.
 With the handbrake hard on put it into 4th and sloooowly let the clutch out to drag the revs down to stalling point and listen for any ticking at low revs.
 If you hear none then fine, but if it starts ticking at very low revs it is an indication that there is some wear in the tappets, but not serious.
 V8s also have a very long oil gauge rise time (and a similarly slow fall time if turned off when still cold) but they should start rising within a second or so of firing up from cold.
 When viewing tell the owner not to start it and run it up to temp before your arrival, you want to be there for the cold start as well as the hot idle.
 The owners of the two I looked at did, I was surprised at the time, now I think I know why.
 There shouldn't be leaks of any fluids, even oil.
 I know 4-cylinder MGBs are said to be leaky but V8s shouldn't be.
-Oil on the dipstick should be clean and when you remove the oil filler cap and look inside it should be a dark bronze colour if the oil changes have been done properly black crud is bad news.
+However if the valley gasket under the inlet manifold is replaced as per the factory instructions you can get leaks from the rubber gaskets at the ends.
+An alternative procedure is recommended here.
+Oil on the dipstick should be clean and when you remove the oil filler cap and look inside it should be a dark bronze colour if the oil changes have been done properly, black crud is bad news.
 Ask the owner about their oil change regime, hopefully they will say oil and filter replacement every 3000 miles and ideally the use of a pre-change flushing treatment such as Forte or STP.
 If you buy one and on your first oil change use such a treatment, don't be surprised to see oil that was relatively clean on the dipstick beforehand come out like black water - and very hot!

 Idle speed should be about 800 rpm, but it will drop when the fans cut in.
 I prefer to have mine idling at about 800 when the fans are operating which means it will be closer to 1000 when they are off.

-Cooling is marginal, even in the UK, and they will cope much better in the cool of the autumn as compared with the mid-30's we have been having this year (2003).
+Cooling can be marginal, even in the UK, and they will cope much better in the cool of the autumn as compared with the mid-30's we have been having this year (2003).
 They do run hotter than 4-cylinder cars and whilst the gauge should be on N at cruising speeds in free air it can take a while for it to get back down to that after a period stuck in traffic with the fans running.
+The Special Tuning air dam, or even repositioning the number-plate, can improve cooling on rubber bumper car when under-way, as described here.
 The fans should cut in and out about mid-way between N and the red H zone on the gauge (although the SU Burlen replacement cuts in before mid-way and doesn't cut out again until nearly back down on N) don't be fussed by this as long as it stays out of the red zone and isn't losing coolant it isn't overheating.
 Several years ago before I fully fettled my cooling system mine did idle in the red in very hot weather but still had no problems other than a rough idle.
 Check both fans operate together and if the owner insists on running them from a manual switch to keep the temp gauge down be suspicious.
 Give it a good run then switch off and make sure it doesn't vomit water out of the overflow after a couple of seconds - indicates possible engine problems or may just be a bad cap (should be 15lb no higher).
 The overflow shouldn't be directed into a catch-bottle, if it is then maybe it is losing coolant.
 While waiting for this it is normal to see the temp gauge rise from N possibly as high as mid-way between N and the red zone, but it should rapidly come down again on restarting.
 When hot you should be able to remove the radiator cap slowly and carefully without it boiling over, just some rushing, hissing and gurgling, and the coolant level should be near the top of the expansion tank, and about half-way (you may need a dip-stick) when cold.
 I have an uprated rad with the same outward appearance as the standard but it didn't make much difference - the 25% uprating refers to the number of tubes but the law of diminishing returns comes into play and there is nowhere near a 25% increasing in cooling.
 By far the biggest improvement to cooling came from providing a local earth connection to each fan motor instead of relying on the harness earth, and providing a direct feed from the alternator to the fan relay, both as detailed elsewhere on this site.
 Since doing all that work, and the top-end rebuild which corrected a cooling system problem, I shut mine in the garage (exhaust piped outside) on a 30 degree day and left it idling to see what happened.
 The air going into the grill was being recirculated from the engine bay rather than being 'fresh' air at ambient and actually got up to 41 degrees, but still the temp gauge never got more than two-thirds the way from N to H. The fans were running full-time and were never going to get it low enough to switch off, but it wasn't getting any higher either.
+Another improvement is to take the considerable electric load of the fans when running off the battery when cranking.

 Fuel consumption can be as low as 10 or 15 mpg if you use a tankful just knocking round town.
 On a run even at speed you should get 28mpg.
 One year I came back from Le Mans keeping the speed down to around 65 to 70 and being very gentle on the throttle as it was tending to lose coolant and on that run it did an amazing 320 miles on nearly a tankful or 34mpg.
 Some years later I travelled from Birmingham to Fort William and back, just under 870 miles.
 Motorway all the way to and through Glasgow, then just over 100 miles single-carriageway the rest of the way.
 Not taking it easy like last time but not going too mad either, we achieved over 35 on the motorway, 32 on the single-carriageway, to average 34mpg overall.